 This combination can be a supernova ready to ignite—creating a mess of data within an org or causing delays to a critical project.

-What are the consequences of risky objects?
+What are the consequences of risky objects in Salesforce?

 - Data quality: The addition of new automation or modification of existing automation on these risky objects can significantly impact business processes and data quality.